Missing Interviews True Crime Garage /// Part 1

 other

 boards that he's been a part of, and other investigations he's been a part of, and writing a book.
+I think

-it like engulfs your whole life
+it like engulfs your whole life.

-and we were probably three or four years in where I was like
+And we were probably three or four years in where I was like,

-that's not what I signed up for you know I simply just signed up to help my friend
+that's not what I signed up for.
+You know, I simply just signed up to help my friend

-get out information about it about cases that he was fascinated with and next thing you know it was like
+cases that he was fascinated with.
+And next thing you know, it was like

-and, and let's just be clear.
+And let's just be clear.

-Um, I know we're joking.
+I know we're joking.

-What me and Tim got, I think, if I'm going to
+I don't hold anything against you.
+What me and Tim got, I think, if I'm going to,

-hopefully get this right.
+hopefully I get this right.

-And here again, this is a, it's like, I don't want to be in this situation, but here I am.
+boyfriend at the time that she went missing, Bill.
+And here again, this is a, it's like, I don't want to be in this situation.

+But here I am.
 And it's like, this guy's willing to talk to me.

 And I end up talking to him for eight hours the first time.

-And I felt like a responsibility to like just, he just keeps telling me information I've, I've never heard about the case.
+And I felt like a responsibility to like just, he just keeps telling me information I've never heard about the case.
+I should just let him talk.

 And maybe he'll say something